vendavo/yowie/readme.md

     * Kill tasks
 * Web UI
     * There is a web ui written in AngularJS & sockets to have real time information about tasks and groups
-* Constraints
-    * It's possible to restrict where the container must be run by setting attributes on mesos slave and specify them in request
-    * Yowie always check available resources for memory, cpu, disk etc so it'll start a container on slave closest to the requirements (if constraints are matched)
-* Terminate task & status
-    * You can specify which task & status combination is final.
-So when the task reaches the status Yowie kill all tasks in group.
-* Port mapping, volumes etc
-    * Yowie supports all standard docker container settings

 ## How to build